-It is the responsibility of the Trust Board (or equivalent), in consultation with the Fire Safety Manager/Advisor to determine how a suitable programme of fire safety is developed and delivered and provide assurance that it meets the legislative requirements.
+It is the responsibility of the Trust Board (or equivalent), in consultation with the Fire Safety Manager/Advisor to determine how a suitable programme of fire safety is developed and implemented, and provide assurance that it meets the legislative requirements.

 The employing organisation should be assured that Learning Facilitators who are involved in the delivery of fire training are competent in fire safety in the healthcare environment and have the appropriate qualifications, experience or background to deliver training to a satisfactory standard.
-Managing Healthcare Fire Safety (HTM 05-01) stipulates that:
+The Firecode stipulates that: